ckan/ckanext-harvest/README.rst

     present in the local CKAN.
 Setting it to 'create' will make an attempt to create the groups by copying the details from the remote CKAN.

+*   manage_deletions: By default, if a package is deleted on a remote site and the remote site is a version of CKAN before 2.0.
+The package will not be deleted when harvested.
+Setting this will delete any packages that are not on the remote site.
+For remote sites running a version greater than CKAN 2.0 the packages will be deleted by default.

 Here is an example of a configuration object (the one that must be entered in the configuration field)::